 Minnesota to Roll Out 988 Mental Health Crisis Lifeline with Other States on July 16

-Moving to a shorter dialing code is an important step to help reduce suicide, and it is part of a larger push to improve options for Americans facing a mental health crisis.
-In moments of crisis, it can be challenging to look for resources or even just remember what number to call.
-Through 988, the Lifeline number will be easier to remember, and more accessible through chat and text.
-This will create more ways and make it easier for the public to find support.

-The new 988 dialing code will serve as a universal entry point, so people can reach a trained crisis counselor who can help regardless of where they live.
+The new 988 dialing code will serve as a universal entry point so people can reach a trained crisis counselor who can help regardless of where they live.
 Anyone can dial or text 988 24 hours a day, seven days a week, to reach crisis support or to use an online chat feature to connect with crisis support.
-People can also dial 988 if they are worried about a loved one who may need crisis support.

 The Lifeline 10-digit number, 1-800-273-TALK (8255), will continue to be available and will route people to the same resources.
-People should call 911 if they suspect drug overdose or need immediate medical help.
+People should call 911 if they suspect a drug overdose or need immediate help.

-Minnesota has four Lifeline centers that connect callers to nearby or state-specific resources and services quickly and efficiently.
-Calls may be routed to the Lifeline’s national back-up centers when the four call centers are at capacity.
-The National Suicide Prevention Lifeline has several back-up centers that answer the overflow of calls from across the country.
-This will not change level of service.
+To reach the veterans crisis line, dial 988 and press 1.
+Calls will route to the same trained veterans crisis line responders.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.